-This ancient Indian tradition is like the western concept of baby showers.
-It is a celebration of the upcoming motherhood and acts as a support mechanism for women who are towards the end of their pregnancy.
-‘Godh Bharai’ is a Hindi term and translates to “fill the lap”.
+This ancient Indian tradition is like the Western concept of a baby shower.
+It is a celebration of the upcoming motherhood and acts as a support mechanism for women who are in the final stage of their pregnancy.
+‘Godh Bharai’ is a Hindi term, and translates to “fill the lap”.

 Some of the other variants celebrated in different parts of the country include:

-Known as Valai Kappu, the mother-to-be is decked up in a black saree with red and green bangles to ward of unholy entities.
-Temples play a central role with at least four different temple visits being a crucial part of the ceremony.
+Known as Valai Kappu, the mother-to-be is decked up in a black saree with red and green bangles to ward off unholy entities.
+Temples play a central role, with at least four different temple visits being a crucial part of the ceremony.

-The godh bharai rasam is celebrated during the 7th month of pregnancy with close family members.
-The mother in law has a central role to play where she places a dupatta with fruits and coconuts on her daughter’s lap after prayers.
+The Godh Bharai rasam is celebrated during the seventh month of pregnancy with close family members.
+The mother-in-law has a central role to play, where she places a dupatta with fruits and coconuts on her daughter’s lap after prayers.

-Known as the Godh Bharna, it has some similarities with its Punjabi variant in the sense that the mother-in-law has a meaty role to play.
-The mother to be is seated cross-legged on a furniture article known as the baajotth.
-Then, the mother in law places jewellery and other gifts on her lap.
+Known as the Godh Bharna, it has some similarities with its Punjabi variant, in the sense that the mother-in-law has a big role to play.
+The mother-to-be is seated cross-legged on a furniture article known as the baajotth.
+Then, the mother-in-law places jewellery and other gifts on her lap.

-Known as the Dohal Jevan, the Marathi term roughly translates to “To satisfy the food craving”.
-As evidenced by the name, there is a substantial emphasis on the food aspect of this ceremony with nutritious foods such as rice and sweet chapati finding its way to the menu.
-An exciting aspect of this ceremony is the gender association with each food which can be turned into a gender guessing game.
+Known as the Dohale Jevan, the Marathi term roughly translates to “to satisfy the food craving”.
+As evident by the name, there is a substantial emphasis on the food aspect of this ceremony, with nutritious foods such as rice and sweet chapati finding their way onto the menu.
+An exciting aspect of this ceremony is the gender association with each food, which can be turned into a gender guessing game.

 India is a vast country, and there is no one way to perform this ancient art of the celebration of motherhood.
-The Nair community of Kerala for instance, do it during the last month or pregnancy.
+The Nair community of Kerala, for instance, does it during the last month of pregnancy.
 In neighbouring Tamil Nadu, it is sometimes done in the fifth month of pregnancy, although this can be pushed to the seventh or even ninth month.